-Getting Help When Stuck on an Assignment
+Getting Help When Stuck on a Lab Assignment

-- Google the topic/error message. - Search the Lesson Slides (they are PDFs) for a relevant example on how to do something. - Check the forum.
-Someone else may have run into the same issue and found a way past it.
-If not start a new topic, explain what you are trying to do and what you have tried so far. - Talk to a STEM center tutor/assistant. - Come see me during my office or lab hours: https://www.cabrillo.edu/salsa/listing.php?staffId=1426

-I'm in the CTC (room 1403) every Tuesday from 3:30-5:00 pm.

-- Make use of the Open Questions time at the start of every class. - Make a cheat sheet of commands and examples so you never again get stuck on the same thing!
+- Google the topic/error message. - Search the Lesson Slides (they are PDFs) for a relevant example on how to do something. - Post a question on the forum.
+Explain what you are trying to do and what you have tried so far. - Talk to a STEM center tutor/assistant. - Come see me during my office or lab hours.
+I will be in the CTC (room 1403) every Wednesday afternoon from 3-5:30. - Make use of the Open Questions time at the start of every class. - Make a cheat sheet of commands and examples so you never again get stuck on the same thing!